microsoftarchive/Learn-LTI/docs/INTEGRATION_TESTING.md

     * External Test Student: student
     * External Test Teacher: lecturer
 5. For each of the **2 Teacher accounts**, sign in, choose the course you have just been added to:
-    * Skip the tutorial popup
-    * Choose add a new external tool (Don't need add the tool, only need to click on the add assignment button)
-    * Skip all the tutorial popup if there is one
-6. For each of the **2 Teacher accounts**, sign in, choose the course you have just been added to:
     * Skip the tutorial popup ( **important** )
     * Turn on **Edit Mode** on the top right corner
     * Add a new external tool ( **important** )